brendanhasz/probflow/docs/example_linear_regression.rst

 Using the MultivariateNormalParameter
 -------------------------------------

-So far, our variables have been completely independent.
+So far, our parameters have been completely independent.
 We might want to model the full joint distribution, to allow for a potential correlation between the parameters.
 For that, we can use :class:`.MultivariateNormalParameter`, which creates a parameter that has a